Nickname(s): Peace Garden State

 A few famous people include Lawrence Welk (musician), Bobby Vee (singer), Angie Dickinson (actress), Peggy Lee (singer), Roger Maris (baseball), and many others.

-Leonard Check, Raymond Check & Gilbert Check were brothers who were born in North Dakota.
+Leonard Check, Raymond Check & Gilbert Check were brothers born in North Dakota.
 All three went on to become war heroes.
 Leonard joined the military as a Navy aviator.
 He came across several Japanese bombers that were being escorted by fighter planes.
 He pulled behind one of the bombers and shot it down, then did a repeat on the second bomber.
-He pulled behind the third but his gun jammed.
-Right before he had to pull away, he cleared his gun and shot down the third bomber.
+He pulled behind the third, but his gun jammed.
+Right before he had to pull away, he cleared his rifle and shot down the third bomber.
 Raymond piloted a bomber assigned to a mission over France.
 After he dropped his bombs, he was attacked by several German fighters and was killed.
-Gilbert Check commanded Sherman tanks in the Korean War and was involved in several direct tank to tank battles.
+Gilbert Check commanded Sherman tanks in the Korean War and was involved in several direct tank-to-tank battles.
 He was posthumously awarded the Distinguished Service Cross.
 The bravery of these three brothers exemplifies the North Dakota spirit.

 Harold Schafer was born in Stanton, ND.
-He started a company called Gold Seal Floor Wax, where he personally packaged the products in his basement.
+He started a Gold Seal Floor Wax company, where he personally packaged the products in his basement.
 He cleared $901 the second year.
 As time went on, he added products and soon had annual revenues of 50 million.
-His company was the most successful private businesses in the North Dakota.
+His company was the most successful private business in North Dakota.
 Hard-working people like Harold Schafer form the fabric of this Nation.

-Phil Jackson was born in Montana, but moved to Williston, North Dakota, as a young boy.
+Phil Jackson was born in Montana but moved to Williston, North Dakota, as a young boy.
 He played basketball in high school and led his team to two state championships.
 He took the University of North Dakota to many NCAA tournaments.
-He also coached the Chicago Bulls to six championships.
+He also coached the Chicago Bulls to six titles.
 He adamantly disputed that Michael Jordan was from another planet and insisted that the Bull’s success was his coaching.
-He went to the Los Angeles Lakers and produced five winning championships for them.
-No other coach has been able to tuck 11 championships under his belt.
-Maybe it was his coaching skills after all.
+He went to the Los Angeles Lakers and produced five winning championships.
+No other coach has been able to tuck 11 titles under his belt.
+Maybe it was his coaching skills, after all.